 I have used white printed adhesive vinyl.
 The fact of being white is essential.
 If, for example, I put a red light behind it, it will look red.
 The effect is very realistic and beautiful.

-17. You mentioned that you used Vallejo Model Colour for painting the model.
+17. You mentioned that you used Vallejo Model Colour for your painted DeLorean model.
 Did you airbrush or work with a regular brush?

 Yes, I began my journey with these paintings, and now they are the ones I use.
 In all my work, I use the airbrush, and for fine details, I use brushes.

-18. You chose the Gunmetal and Natural Steel colours for the exterior of the DeLorean time machine 3D print.
+18. You chose the Gunmetal and Natural Steel colours for the exterior of the 3D printed and painted DeLorean Back to the Future car.
 What other paint colours did you use?

 Yes, I also used black, white, red, grey, blue, chrome and a product ‘metallizer’ to get metallic colours, plus red and yellow transparent colours.
 I also decorated the floor’s interior upholstery with a grey flocking that gives it much more realism.